mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ### 1.5 How Is Access Management Handled for My Mendix Cloud Environments?

 Fine-grained access management for your Mendix Cloud environments is handled for each of your applications in the Developer Portal.
-Each team member can subscribe or unsubscribe to alerts, and the Technical Contact of an application can manage the various permissions of each team member per environment.
+Each team member can subscribe or unsubscribe to alerts, and the **Technical Contact** of an application can manage the various permissions of each team member per environment.

 The sections below describe the various App Team roles used in node settings.

 #### 1.5.1 What Team Role Manages Mendix Cloud Environment Access?

-Users with the Technical Contact role can manage all the settings in the cloud node and can edit the privileges of regular App Team members with the view, deploy, and monitor permissions.
-Other App Team members are restricted in what they can manage.
+Users with the Technical Contact role can manage all the settings in the cloud node and can edit the privileges of regular development team members with the view, deploy, and monitor permissions.
+Other team members are restricted in what they can manage.

-A cloud node always has only one Technical Contact (while any number of App Team members can have view, deploy, and monitor permissions).
+A cloud node always has only one Technical Contact (while any number of team members can have view, deploy, and monitor permissions).

 Only the Technical Contact can give their user role to another team member (after this, the new user has the Technical Contact role, and the old user does not).

 The Technical Contact receives the following alerts from the cloud node:
-* Notifications for maintenance from Mendix Support
+* **Notifications for maintenance** from Mendix Support
-* Alerts from the node when problems arise
+* **Alerts** from the node when problems arise
   * For example, CPU load is high, running out of disk space
   * The Technical Contact cannot turn these alerts off

 #### 1.5.2 Who Is the First Point of Contact for Incidents & Changes to the App?

 The Technical Contact is the first point of contact from Mendix Support about the application.
 The Technical Contact can submit requests for the cloud node with the following request types:
-* Incidents – for example, when the app is down
+* **Incidents** – for example, when the app is down
-* Standard changes – requests to add cloud resources, change the Mendix app URL, create a new app, obtain or renew a license, reset Google authenticator
+* **Standard changes** – requests to add cloud resources, change the Mendix app URL, create a new app, obtain or renew a license, reset Google authenticator

 ### 1.6 Which Types of Access Control Are Available for My Mendix Cloud Environment?